noahwoo/noahwoo.github.io/llm-notes.md

    - **Show Your Work: Scratchpads for Intermediate Computation with Language Models, 2021, Google Brain**
       - One word: fine-tune Transformers to perform multi-step computations(long digits addition/program exec.) with intermediate computation steps as prompt written into a “scratchpad”
       - Conclusions:
-         - encode long digits addition process step by step (add&carry) as text and do supervised fine-tune improve the performance
+         - encoding long digits addition process step by step (add&carry) as text and doing supervised fine-tuning improve the performance of long digits addition tasks
-         - fine-tuned model generalizes to polynomial evaluation problem
+         - encoding polynomial evaluation process step by step (item by item) as text and fine-tuning improve the performance of polynomial evaluation tasks
-         - emit full program traces line by line annotated with local variables improve the performance of computer program execution prediction
+         - emitting full program traces line by line annotated with local variables improve the performance of computer program execution prediction
+      - Method & Experiments
+         - Use decoder-only transformer models, pretrained model ranging in size from 2M to 137B parameters
-      -
+         - Addition task
+            - Train with 1-8 digits addition task ,test with 1-8 in-distribution and 9-10 out-of-distribution tasks
+            - Fine-tuning with 100K examples for 5K steps, batch size 32
+            - Test with 10K in-distribution and 1K out-of-distribution examples
+            - Scratchpad fine-tuning models perform well with the scaling of model size

    - **StAR: Bootstrapping reasoning with reasoning, 2022, Google**
       - One word: iteratively leverage a small number of rationale examples and a large dataset without rationales, to bootstrap the ability to perform more complex reasoning
       - Methods: